jprendes/epic-c-example/README.md

 lowRISC is working on a specification and [prototype toolchain implementation](https://github.com/lowRISC/llvm-project/commits/epic) of an Embedded PIC (ePIC) ABI for RISC-V.

 This repository showcases how to use the work-in-progress ePIC toolchain implementation.
-It contains an example of how to create fully relocatable RISC-V apps that require only a simple runtime loader.
+It contains two examples of how to create fully relocatable RISC-V apps that require only a simple runtime loader, one in C and one in Rust.
 To demonstrate the relocatability, the repository also contains a simple kernel that loads and relocates the example app.

 - The kernel has its entry point in `kernel.c`.
-- The current example loadable app is CoreMark.
+- The current example C loadable app is CoreMark.
+- The current example Rust loadable app is a hello world type of app.

 The example runs in spike (riscv-isa-sim) and simulates a system with both SRAM and Flash memory.
 The kernel image embeds the ELF files it will load at arbitrary addresses during system execution.
 The steps to load an app are: